gap-system/gap/INSTALL.md

 "ApplicableMethod" and "KnownPropertiesOfObject" of the GAP Reference manual.

-Problems specific to Windows

 ### The ^-key or "-key cannot be entered.

 This is a problem if you are running a keyboard driver for some non-english languages.
 These drivers catch the ^ character to produce the French circumflex accent and do not pass it properly to GAP.
-No fix is known.
+For macOS users, as a workaround please refer to the section "GAP for macOS" below for information on how to install readline and section 5 on how to recompile GAP, for windows no fix is known.
 (One can type POW(a,b) for a^b.)

+## Problems specific to Windows

 ### Cut and Paste does not work